-Thanks for your interest and the time frame would be at least four weeks and sometimes longer before completion of Stage One.
+Thanks for your interest and the time frame for each project really varies as each one is different.
+It sometimes depends on getting documentation back from the various repositories- generally I work on a project for two weeks, some cases four weeks and sometimes longer before completion of Stage One.
 I take interact e-transfer or a check by mail prior to beginning the project.
-Stage One work is $350.
+Stage One work is $495.

 I often compile primary documentation which provides evidence for First Nation Status or Metis Citizenship.
 Building a case for FN Status or Metis Citizenship is a separate stage of work.
 Lately, this has been my focus.

 I NO LONGER do ancestries into the 1600's to find a native connection.
 And I no longer do every project presented to me, I decide on a project based on the answers I receive to a few questions I pose, plus I may do a preliminary search to see if I wish to go ahead with the project.

 Provide what you can for information and it is mandatory that you are looking into one specific ancestral line, such as your maternal grandmother's mother's line.
 The further down the ancestral line for the concentration of research the better.
 If you have birth and death dates, and locations of those for individuals, please provide those.
 And I ask that you provide your reason for research.

 Cheers!
 And I truly do believe the ANCESTORS are arranging things.